Ticked-Off Trannies with Knives: Reception

 Writing for Variety, John Anderson compared Ticked-Off Trannies to the works of Roger Corman, Quentin Tarantino, and Robert Rodriguez.
 Finding that the film has a "transgressive edginess", Anderson noted the "catch-22" that Luna created for himself in balancing its championing of transgender people with its exploitation of their "inherently funny" nature.
 He called the film's production values "deliberately and appropriately horrible", which he said Luna uses as a way to escape any plot difficulties within the film by jumping ahead in the story with the claim of a "missing reel" of the film.
 Anderson concludes that Luna is for the most part successful in creating solid characters but that the film descends into the realm of cartoon violence.

-Neil Genzingler for The New York Times expressed embarrassment at the idea of even having to review a film called Ticked-Off Trannies with Knives before finding the film to be inept.
+Neil Genzlinger for The New York Times expressed embarrassment at the idea of even having to review a film called Ticked-Off Trannies with Knives before finding the film to be inept.
 "The only amusement comes in the catty remarks occasionally exchanged by the girls."

 Gary Goldstein of the Los Angeles Times dismissed the film as "a joyless grind".
 Conversely, Frank Scheck for Reuters found the film "more than lives up to its title", although it would "probably [be] best appreciated at a midnight showing".